osteenw/Insurance-Prediction/README.md

 * app.py - Contains the python application to start the web server.

 To run the application locally download or clone this repository.
-Make sure your machine has a python environment set up with the packages found in requirements.txt.
+Make sure your machine has a python environment set up with the packages found in the requirements.txt.
 Then run the app.py. `python3 app.py`